 - Drinking water

-- Canned food that can be eaten from the tin.
+- Canned food that you can eat from the tin

 3. Make a plan